 Hyperlyzer data is based on detection rules, which can be configured separately for each application.

-Web requests are requests that are of particular interest in your web-application environment because they're a critical measure of the success of your business (for example, a login request or a shopping-cart checkout request) or because they provide vital technical functionality that your application relies on.
-Dynatrace provides advanced monitoring functionality for such key requests so that you can monitor them with extra care.
+Key requests are requests that are of particular interest in your web-application environment because they're a critical measure of the success of your business (for example, a login request or a shopping-cart checkout request), because they provide vital technical functionality that your application relies on, or because they involve complex calculations.
+Dynatrace provides advanced monitoring functionality for such key requests so you can monitor them with extra care.

 Key requests are highlighted in the Key requests section of each service overview page.
 This visibility is particularly valuable for low-volume, high-importance requests that would otherwise appear at the bottom of the Top requests section of a service overview page.

 The intelligent evaluation of data-logging records that are produced by network devices, operating systems, applications, and other intelligent or programmable devices.

 Dynatrace log analytics provides direct access to the log content of all your system's mission-critical processes and enables you to quickly search for specific log messages.
 You can filter log content based on keywords or analysis time frame, and even analyze multiple log files simultaneously—even when log files are stored across multiple hosts.

 Most significantly, Dynatrace artificial intelligence automatically correlates relevant log messages with any problems that are detected in your environment.
 Any relevant log messages associated with a problem are factored into that problem's root-cause analysis.